influxdata/docs-v2/content/flux/v0.x/get-started/_index.md

 weight: 1
 ---

-Flux is a **functional data scripting** language designed to unify the processes of querying, processing, analyzing, and acting on data into a single syntax.
+Flux is a **functional data scripting** language designed to unify querying, processing, analyzing, and acting on data into a single syntax.

-## Flux from a high level
+## Flux overview
-To understand how Flux works from a high level, consider the process of treating and purifying water.

-1. Water is pulled from a large reservoir.
-2. The amount of water drawn is limited by demand.
-3. The water is piped through a series of stations that modify the water in some way (remove sediment, purify, treat with additives, etc.).
+To understand how Flux works conceptually, consider the process of treating water.
+Water is pulled from a source, limited by demand, piped through a series of stations to modify (remove sediment, purify, and so on), and delivered in a consumable state.
-4. The processed water is delivered to the end user in a state that is consumable.

 <div class="flux-water-diagram"></div>

 ## Basic Flux query
-As in the water treatment process above, a basic Flux script or query does the following:
+Like treating water, a Flux query does the following:

-1. Retrieves a limited amount of data from a potentially large data set.
+1. Retrieves a specified amount of data from a source.
 2. Filters data based on time or column values.
-3. Shapes and processes the data to transform it into the desired result.
+3. Processes and shapes data into expected results.
-4. Returns the result to the user.
+4. Returns the result.

+To see how to retrieve data from a source, select the data source: InfluxDB, CSV, or PortgreSQL.
-The following examples represent basic Flux queries that return data from a data source (InfluxDB, CSV, and PostgreSQL).
+(InfluxDB, CSV, and PostgreSQL).

 {{< code-tabs-wrapper >}}